open-neuromorphic/open-neuromorphic.github.io/content/english/blog/digital-neuromorphic-hardware-read-list/index.md

 ## 2021

+### μBrain: An Event-Driven and Fully Synthesizable Architecture for Spiking Neural Networks

-### [*μBrain: An Event-Driven and Fully Synthesizable Architecture for Spiking Neural Networks*](https://www.frontiersin.org/articles/10.3389/fnins.2021.664208/full), Jan Stuijt et al., 2021
+[*μBrain: An Event-Driven and Fully Synthesizable Architecture for Spiking Neural Networks*](https://www.frontiersin.org/articles/10.3389/fnins.2021.664208/full), Jan Stuijt et al., 2021

 This is an **asynchronous digital architecture**, with no online-learning capabilities provided.
 It is an inference-only chip.